ianabarkhatova/counter/readme.md

 5. Click "reset".

-Counter dispplay value will be reset to the start value, "inc" button will become active, "reset" button will be disabled.
+Counter display value will be reset to the start value, "inc" button will become active, "reset" button will be disabled.
 You can continue clicking "inc" until the max value will be reached again.

-* Everytime you try changing max/start values, "Enter min and max values and press 'set'" notification will be shown on the Counter display again.
+* Everytime you try changing max/start values, "Enter start and max values and press 'set'" notification will be shown on the Counter display again.

 ** Max and start values cannot be less than 0 due to validation.